 The impact of the atmospheric stability on the wind farm-induced reduction in hub-height wind speed can be analysed in more detail along the four analysis transects (Fig. 8).
-For TR1, TR2 and TR4, the data is dominated by weakly stable conditions (\sim 800 data points65%) compared to unstable (\sim 240 data points19%) and stable (\sim 200 data points16%) conditions, while whereas for TR3 unstable conditions are more prevalent (\sim 400 data points59%) compared to stable (\sim 200 data points29%) and weakly stable conditions.
-The reductions under an unstable atmosphere are generally smaller at the

-- 410 downwind edge of some wind farms relative reductions at the end of wind farms typically exceed 20% for all stability classes, but reductions are generally smaller for unstable conditions than for stable and weakly stable conditions, for which maxima can exceed 30%.
-As a result, regions of densely clustered wind farms (inter-farm distance < 20 km) are characterized by more intense, relative deficits in the mean wind speed under (weakly) stable conditions than under unstable conditions.
-Translating this into.
-The associated capacity factor profiles shows show that the relative impact on the wind resource is much larger for - 415 stable conditions than for weakly stable and unstable conditions large for all stability classes (supplementary Fig. S8).
-This is because wind speeds under stable conditions are frequently within the steep part of the power curve (cf. Fig. 6), which results in a larger effect S9).
+For TR1, TR2 and TR4, the data is dominated by weakly stable conditions (\sim 65%) compared to unstable (\sim 19%) and stable (\sim 16%) conditions, whereas for TR3 unstable conditions are more prevalent (\sim 59%) compared to stable (\sim 29%) and weakly stable (\sim 12%) conditions.
+The relative reductions at the end of wind farms typically exceed 20% for all stability classes, but reductions are generally smaller for unstable conditions than for stable and weakly stable conditions.
+The However, the transects do not show a significantly slower wind farm wake recovery for stable conditions, as has been found based on observations (Cañadillas et al., 2020; Platis et al., 2021).
+The presented transect analysis also differs strongly from such studies in that it considers time-averages of different wind speeds and covers a very large extent with the stability and wind direction criterion only evaluated at the center of the transects.
+Added to that, modifications of dynamic stability by wind farms, which has previously been modelled with LES (Porté-Agel et al., 2014; Lu and Porté-Agel, 2015), could be strongly enhanced by the large, non-existent wind farms used in this study.
+The associated capacity factor profiles show that the relative impact on the wind resource is large for all stability classes (supplementary Fig. S9).
 The forcing by large wind farms and clusters can lead to a halving of the capacity factor for all stability classes in some transect sections.
-The relative impact on the capacity factor for downwind grid cells compared to when a larger fraction of the wind speed distribution is above the rated wind speed. values is much larger than for the mean wind speed, due to the shape of the turbine power curves (Supplementary Fig. S3).
+The relative impact on the capacity factor values is much larger than for the mean wind speed, due to the shape non-linearity of the turbine power curves (Supplementary Fig. S3).

 Figure 8.
 Relative deficit of the along-transect mean wind speed (%) at 90 m MSL for the four transects indicated on Fig. 1.
-This concerns the NREL8.1 scenario, subdivided in the three dynamic stability classes: unstable (pink), weakly stable (green) and stable (blue) according to the BRNR_B.
-Wind data is only considered when the wind direction deviates within $+15\pm15^{\circ}$ from the transect orientation (W to E) at the middle grid cell of each transect.
-Grey shadings represent wind farmsfarm locations.
+This concerns the NREL8.1 scenario, subdivided in the three dynamic stability classes: unstable (pink), weakly stable (green) and stable (blue) according to the R_B .
+Wind data is only considered when the wind direction deviates within $\pm 15^{\circ}$ from the transect orientation (W to E) at the middle grid cell of each transect.
+Grey shadings represent wind farm locations.